x86ed/MCP-PoliticalCompass/README.md

 # MCP-PoliticalCompass

 A Model Context Protocol (MCP) server that provides interactive political quiz tools for baselining the political beliefs of AI agents and users.
-This server implements two comprehensive political questionnaires: the classic Political Compass (62 questions) and the detailed 8values quiz (70 questions).
+This server implements three comprehensive political questionnaires: the classic Political Compass (62 questions), the detailed 8values quiz (70 questions), and the multilingual Politiscales quiz (104 questions).

 ## Overview

-This MCP server provides two distinct political assessment tools:
+This MCP server provides three distinct political assessment tools:

 ### Political Compass Quiz